Models of communication: Definition and function

 Models of communication are representations of the process of communication.
-They try to provide a simple explanation of the process by highlighting its most fundamental characteristics and components.
+They try to provide a simple explanation of the process by highlighting its most basic characteristics and components.
+As simplified pictures, they only present the aspects that, according to the model's designer, are most central to communication.
 Communication can be defined as the transmission of ideas.
 General models of communication try to describe all of its forms, including verbal and non-verbal communication as well as visual, auditory, and olfactory forms.
 In the widest sense, communication is not restricted to humans but happens also among animals and between species.
 However, models of communication normally focus on human communication as the paradigmatic form.
 They usually involve some type of interaction between two or more parties in which messages are exchanged.
-The process as a whole is very complex, which is why models of communication only present its most salient features by showing how their main components operate and interact.
+The process as a whole is very complex, which is why models of communication only present the most salient features by showing how the main components operate and interact.
 They usually do so in the form of a simplified visualization and ignore some aspects for the sake of simplicity.

 Some theorists, like Paul Cobley and Peter J. Schulz, distinguish models of communication from theories of communication.
 This is based on the idea that theories of communication try to provide a more abstract conceptual framework that is strong enough to accurately represent the underlying reality despite its complexity.
+Communication theorist Robert Craig sees the difference in the fact that models primarily represent communication while theories additionally explain it.
 According to Frank Dance, there is no one fully comprehensive model of communication since each one highlights only certain aspects and distorts others.
 For this reason, he suggests that a family of different models should be adopted.

 Models of communication serve various functions.
 Their simplified presentation helps students and researchers identify the main steps of communication and apply communication-related concepts to real-world cases.
 The unified picture they provide makes it easier to describe and explain the observed phenomena.
-It can guide the formulation of hypotheses and predictions about how communicative processes will unfold and show how these processes can be measured.
-One of their goals is to show how to improve communication, for example, by avoiding distortions through noise or by discovering how societal and economic conditions affect its quality.
+Models of communication can guide the formulation of hypotheses and predictions about how communicative processes will unfold and show how these processes can be measured.
+One of their goals is to show how to improve communication, for example, by avoiding distortions through noise or by discovering how societal and economic factors affect the quality of communication.